TijsTT/justforshow/README.md

 import { JustForShow } from 'justforshow';

 new JustForShow('[data-jfs]', 'animate-from');

-// Or an equal initialization with the option object:
-// new JustForShow('[data-jfs]', {
-//    preset: 'animate-from'
-// });
 ```

 For JustForShow to create hooks for this element, we need to make sure the chosen selector corresponds with the element we want to animate.
 This selector can be anything to identify the element, in this case `data-jfs`: